Joncarre/proyectos-tesis-doctorado/Genetic Algorithms for Resource Optimization/ULGA/README.md

-# ULGA: Upper-Level Genetic Algorithm for Strategic Preference Misrepresentation 🤖
+# ULGA: Upper-Level Genetic Algorithm for Resource Optimization

 This project features the **Upper-Level Genetic Algorithm (ULGA)**, implemented in Java.